Keristero/js-rewind-netcode/readme.md

 also this readme is likely out of date, sorry.

-### Finished
+### Where it is at
-In theory it is mostly working, I want to develop this into a full demo game that you can play now
+In theory it is mostly working, I want to develop this into a full demo game that you can play now, I'll discover thousands of issues doing that.

 ### Notes
 I sortof invented this before realizing that GGPO was a thing, this is likely something like that.